practicalmeteor/meteor-munit/README.md

 ## Declaring Tests with BDD Semantics
-MUnit also allows you to use `describe` and `it` declaration blocks to declare tests:
+MUnit allows you to use `describe` and `it` declaration blocks to declare tests:

 ```coffeescript